0xPolygonID/docs/docs/faqs/content/issuer-node-error-the-issuer-did-does-not-exist-in-the-database.md

 This command will generate a new DID and automatically configure it in your environment, effectively resolving the issue by ensuring that the DID specified in your .env-api file matches an entry in the database.

+Please refer to the FAQ [Generating an Issuer DID](../content/issuer-node-did-generation.md) for more detailed information about this command.

 <div className="hidden">
 Wrong answer: